 Carpet Stretching Repairs

-If your carpet needs stretching due to ripples, waves or just does not seem to fit right then chances are you need kiwi’s Professional Carpet stretching and repair Services.
+If your carpet needs stretching due to ripples, waves or does not seem to fit right then chances are you need KIWI’s Professional Carpet stretching and Repair Services.

 Stretching Carpet, Do It Yourself

 One of the more common carpet repairs needed, carpet stretching sometimes touted as a do-it-yourself project.
 For those daring types that would like more information about the process, here is a quick review of the necessary steps and potential pitfalls so you can decide for yourself.